GeomScale/volesti/docs/tutorials/general.md

 `volesti` supports the following three types of random walks

-1. Ball walk (BW)
+1. Ball walk (BaW)
 2. Random directions hit-and-run (RDHR)
 3. Coordinate directions hit-and-run (CDHR)
+4. Billiard walk  (BiW)
+5. boundary sampling by keeping the extreme points of CDHR (BCDHR)
+6. boundary sampling by keeping the extreme points of RDHR (BRDHR)

 | BW | RDHR | CDHR |
 |:------:|:-------:|:------:|
 |![](figs/ball5.png) | ![](figs/hnr3.png) | ![](figs/cdhr4.png) |

 There are two important parameters `cost per step` and `mixing time` that affects the accuracy and performance of the walks.
 Below we illustrate this by choosing different walk steps for each walk while sampling on the 100-dimensional cube.

 ```r